KTurau/DataLearn/Module01/Module01-Theory.md

 ![Overall-Architecture](https://user-images.githubusercontent.com/65634544/83002262-2feb5080-a050-11ea-93f1-3fe6196c973a.png)

 **Layers:**
 1. `Collecting source data` - Data is available in a variety of structured/unstructured datasets.
 Pull a copy of the data from the original sources into a data repository.
-Extracting, integrating, and organizing data from disparate sources.
-Data acquisition from multiple sources.
-Data architecture from storing source data;
+Extracting, integrating, and organizing data from disparate sources(Data acquisition from multiple sources.
+Data architecture from storing source data);

-2. `Storing data` - Raw data needs to get organized, cleaned up, optimized for access, and conform to compliances and standards enforced in the organization.
-Storing data for reliability and easy availability of data.
-Data stores for storage of processed data.
-Scalable systems.
-Ensuring data privacy, security, compliance, monitoring, backup, and recovery;

-3. `Business/Access data` - Business stakeholders, apps, programmers, analysts, and data science use cases all pulling data from the enterprise data repository.
-Making data available to users securely.
-APIs, services, and programs for retrieving data for end-users.
-User access through interfaces and dashboards.
-Checks and balances to ensure data security.

-4. `Processing data/Compute` - Cleaning, transforming, and preparing data to make it usable.
-Distributed systems for processing data.
+2. `Processing data` - Cleaning, transforming, and preparing data to make it usable(Distributed systems for processing data.
 Pipelines for extracting, transforming, and loading data.
 Solutions for safeguarding quality, privacy, and security of data.
 Performance optimization.
-Adherence to compliance guidelines.
+Adherence to compliance guidelines);

+3. `Storing data` - Raw data needs to get organized, cleaned up, optimized for access, and conform to compliances and standards enforced in the organization.
+Storing data for reliability and easy availability of data(Data stores for storage of processed data.
+Scalable systems.
+Ensuring data privacy, security, compliance, monitoring, backup, and recovery);

+4. `Access data` - Business stakeholders, apps, programmers, analysts, and data science use cases all pulling data from the enterprise data repository.
+Making data available to users securely(APIs, services, and programs for retrieving data for end-users.
+User access through interfaces and dashboards.
+Checks and balances to ensure data security).